Year 1 of the Age of Blood

 Very few were surprised by his words.
 Many were like Ember, and cared not if they lived or died.
 Others had nowhere else to go, no homes or families to return to.
 All knew the end drew near.

 “If we fight here today, I doubt any of us will survive,” Oak continued.
 “We stand pinned between two armies…and it is very likely that Letorus is leading one of them.
 Therefore…I am giving you a choice.
 If you wish, you may escape the battle.
 You do not have to fight and die with us, and I will not consider you cowards for fleeing.
-But know this, although you will live to see another Sun, Letorus will hunt you.
+On your own, you stand a better chance of escaping.
+But know this, although you will live to see another sun, Letorus will hunt you.
 He will do whatever it takes to capture and punish you for avoiding the demon’s rule.